I know what you are thinking. Thoughts on blogging and rabbits? Has Terence lost it? Let me explain myself!

 Clearly I was chasing too many rabbits, trying to do too much at once.
 This along with my much-to-improved time management skills, meant that it didn’t worked out well.

 Eventually everything just got out of whack and once the school load became too heavy, I didn’t touch the course and blog for a while.

 I realised this after a while and I told myself to finish the course first before coming back to blogging.
-So I focused solely on creating my course.
+So I focused solely on creating my Udemy course, Technical Analysis Fundamentals: Reading Stock Charts.
 After 2 weeks, I finished it.
 It’s not a perfect product but I am proud of it.

 (If it’s your first time here and you haven’t heard about it, check it out over here)

 Moral of the Story – Focus on one item at a time